telerik/blazor-docs/integrations/fiddler-jam.md

 ## Capture a Log

 Once you have [installed the Fiddler Jam browser extension](#installing-fiddler-jam), you can start capturing your use case, or an issue, and then send it to the support team.
 You can capture issues for both Blazor Server-side applications and Blazor WebAssembly applications.

 The detailed capturing instructions can be found in [Fiddler Jam extension - Recording a log](https://docs.telerik.com/fiddler-jam/extension/recording-a-log) while below you can find a short video demonstrating the Installation and Capture processes.
 For convenience, below you can find summarized instructions to follow more easily when capturing a log.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/AegKWavRSv0" title="YouTube Video Player - Blazor, FiddlerJam" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe style="width:560px; height:315px; display: block; margin-left: auto; margin-right: auto;" src="https://www.youtube.com/embed/AegKWavRSv0" title="YouTube Video Player - Blazor, FiddlerJam" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Navigate to <a href="about:blank" target="_blank">about:blank</a> or an empty page to ensure a clean capture
 2. Open the Fiddler Jam extension (the default shortcut is `Ctrl+Shift+F`)
 3. Configure the recording settings through the `Advanced Options` button (located above the `Start Capture` button):
    - Ensure the `Mask Post Data` switch is `disabled` if reproducing the issue triggers a postback or a POST request
    - Ensure the `Capture video` is `enabled` to provide more details and context in the capture
    - Configure other settings per your assessment.
-Hover the information icon to see a brief explanation of the setting.
+Hover the information icon to see a brief explanation of the setting
         <br /> <br />![Fiddler Jam Settings](images/fiddler-jam-capture-settings.png)
 4. Click the `Start Capture button`
 5. Navigate to your blazor application (e.g. `https://mydomain.com/mypagewithissue`) in the same tab.
 In case you started the capture from your `https://mydomain.com/mypagewithissue` page instead of a blank page, follow the steps below to ensure a proper capture